LogtalkDotOrg/logtalk3/INSTALL.md

 ================================

-The recommended way of installing Logtalk is to use, whenever possible, one of the provided installers.
+The recommended way of installing Logtalk is to use, whenever possible, one of the provided installers that are available from the Logtalk web site.

 This file contains detailed instructions for  *manual* installation and configuration of Logtalk.
 You should also consult the [scripts/NOTES.md](scripts/NOTES.md) and [integration/NOTES.md](integration/NOTES.md) files for a description of a set of shell scripts that might be used for Logtalk installation on some